ATTENTION: This publication is a hybrid journal allowing either:

 Submission of Materials for Accepted Papers

-Please submit all final files through the “awaiting final files” queue in your author center on Manuscript Central.
+Please submit all final files through the “awaiting final files” queue in your author center on IEEE Author Portal.
 Please make sure your final package is correct and complete upon submission.
 Once you have completed the submission of your final files you will not be able to make changes until you have received page proofs from the IEEE.
-During the final submission process, please also make sure all metadata in Manuscript Central is correct and complete.
+During the final submission process, please also make sure all metadata in IEEE Author Portal is correct and complete.